-408.472 Payment of wages; time; regularly scheduled weekly or biweekly payday; monthly pay period; overtime earnings during month of December; frequency of wage payments.
+408.472 Payment of wages; time; regularly scheduled weekly or biweekly payday; monthly payday; overtime earnings during month of December; frequency of wage payments.

-- Sec.
-2. (1) Subject to subsections (2), (3), and (4), an employer shall pay the following to an employee: - (a) On or before the first day of each calendar month, the wages earned by the employee during the first 15 days of the preceding calendar month. - (b) On or before the fifteenth day of each calendar month, the wages earned by the employee during the preceding calendar month from the sixteenth day through the last day. - (2) An employer shall pay to an individual engaged in any phase of the hand harvesting of crops all wages earned in a week by the individual on or before the second day following the work week unless another method of payment is agreed upon by written contract. - (3) An employer who has established a regularly scheduled weekly or biweekly payday is in compliance with subsection (1) if both of the following conditions are met: - (a) Wages are paid to the employee on the established regularly recurring payday. - (b) The payday occurs on or before the fourteenth day following the end of the work period in which the wages are earned. - (4) An employer who has established a regularly scheduled monthly pay period is in compliance with Rendered Thursday, May 2, 2024 Page 1 Michigan Compiled Laws Complete Through PA 39 of 2024 subsection (1) if the employer pays to the employee, within 15 days after the end of a monthly pay period, all wages earned during the monthly pay period.
+Sec.
+2. (1) An employer, except an employer of an individual who harvests crops by hand as provided in subsection (2), shall pay the following to each employee:

+(a) On or before the first day of each calendar month, the wages earned during the first 15 days of the preceding calendar month.

+(b) On or before the fifteenth day of each calendar month, the wages earned during the preceding calendar month from the sixteenth day through the last day.

+(2) An employer shall pay to each individual engaged in any phase of the hand harvesting of crops all wages earned in a week on or before the second day following the work week unless another method of payment is agreed upon by written contract.

+(3) An employer who has established a regularly scheduled weekly or biweekly payday shall be deemed to be in compliance with subsection (1) provided that:

+(a) Wages are paid to the employee on the established regularly recurring payday; and

+(b) Such payday occurs on or before the fourteenth day following the end of the work period in which the wages are earned.

+(4) An employer who establishes a monthly payday shall be deemed to be in compliance with subsection

+Rendered Thursday, December 8, 2016 © Legislative Council, State of Michigan Page 1 Michigan Compiled Laws Complete Through PA 327 of 2016

+(1) provided that the employer pays to the employee on or before the first day of each calendar month all wages earned during the preceding calendar month.

-- (5) For employees' overtime earnings earned during the month of December that would, in compliance with this section, be paid to the employees after the sixteenth of December, an employer is in compliance with this section if both of the following conditions are met: - (a) Employees receive all their wages, except overtime, for the month of December on or before the employees' regularly scheduled payday. - (b) All overtime wages earned during the month of December are paid on or before the next regularly scheduled payday following the payday in which the overtime would otherwise be paid. - (6) An employer may pay wages more often than required by this section.
+(5) In the case of employees' overtime earnings earned during the month of December which would in compliance with this section be paid to the employee after the sixteenth of December, an employer will be deemed to be in compliance with this section provided the employer meets all of the following:

-History: 1978, Act 390, Imd.
-Eff.
-Aug.
-1, 1978;-Am.
-2018, Act 170, Eff.
-Sept.
-2, 2018.
+(a) Employees receive all their wages, except overtime, for the month of December on or before the employees' regularly scheduled payday;

+(b) And all overtime wages earned during the month of December are paid on or before the next regularly scheduled payday following the payday in which the overtime would otherwise be paid.

+(6) An employer may pay wages more often than required by this section.